mantidproject/mantid/dev-docs/source/index.rst

 :doc:`ReviewingAPullRequest`
    What to do when reviewing an individual contribution to mantid.

+:doc:`Gatekeeping`
+   Things to consider when merging a pull request to the main production branch.

 :doc:`WritingPerformanceTests`
    A walk through of how to write a performance test.